we aim to resolve the root cause of the problem,

 - Hand sanitizer will be available to clean your hands and gloves will be provided.

-- Your therapist will wear a face mask, eye coverings and gloves and will follow good hand hygiene
+- Your therapist will wear a face mask, apron, and gloves and will follow good hand hygiene

 - The clinic (plinth, chair, door handles etc) will be sanitized carefully before an after every client and the room well ventilated.